Gear up for the big game with free shipping at Fanatics

 The Kansas City Chiefs and the San Francisco 49ers are set to battle it out for the top prize in football when the big game kicks off on February 2.
 And with just over a week until these two teams go head to head in Miami, it's time to ensure you look the part of a proper fan when that fateful Sunday arrives.

-As always, Fanatics has your back: Through Wednesday only, the biggest name in fan gear is offering free shipping on orders over $24 with promo code 24SHIP.
+As always, Fanatics has your back: Through Friday , the biggest name in fan gear is offering free shipping on all orders with promo code FREESHIP.
 And of course, Fanatics is stocked with thousands of items for both Florida-bound teams, including official gear that celebrates both teams' conference championship titles, as well as specially branded items for Sunday's big game.

 Even if you don't have a major stake in this year's game, you can cheer on both teams with these special event picks: